hiagop22/Introducao-Processamento-Imagens/README.md

-In this repository you will find some image processing algorithms that were studied during Image Processing subject, such as:
+In this repository you will find some image processing works that were made during Image Processing subject, such as:

 - k-means
 - Interpolation